Divine6747/User-Interface/README.md

 # User Interface Project
-This is a final project from my first year in the User Interface module, where we were tasked with designing the UI for an application of our choice.
+This was the final project from my first year in the User Interface module, where we were tasked with designing the UI for an application of our choice.
 I chose to create an antivirus application.
 To make the UI for this Application, I researched various antivirus applications and studied different login/sign-up pages related to and unrelated to applications.

 I named it Antivirus Defender (AVD) for short.